 Gimello has served in the past as President of the Society for the Study of Chinese Religion, was a founding member of the Kuroda Institute for the Study of Buddhism, and has recently joined the editorial board of the journal, Church History: Studies in Christianity and Culture.

-Preparation of a volume of essays entitled A Flowering of Chinese Buddhism: Essays on the Huayan Tradition, co‐edited with Imre Hamar (Budapest) and Frédéric Girard (Paris).
+A Flowering of Chinese Buddhism: Essays on the Huayan Tradition, co‐edited with Imre Hamar (Budapest) and Frédéric Girard (Paris).

 331 Malloy Hall